pattonsgirl/Spring2020-CEG2350/Lab01/assignment.md

 Using MobaXterm perform the following actions:
 * Open WSL Ubuntu

+Windows Users:
 Copy the AWS private SSH key to your home directory
 * Make a file with the name of your AWS Educate key
     * For example, `ceg2350-aws-vm.pem`
 * Open a text editor (`vim` or `nano`)
-    * Copy the contents of the file that was downloaded from AWS Educate into the file
+    * Copy the contents of the key that was downloaded from AWS Educate into the file

 Make the key only readable by your user by using `chmod`
-* Resource on how to use [chomod](https://www.howtogeek.com/437958/how-to-use-the-chmod-command-on-linux/)
+* Resource on how to use [chmod](https://www.howtogeek.com/437958/how-to-use-the-chmod-command-on-linux/)
-* SSH into your AWS server with the following (replace */path/to/private/key* and *ElasticIP* with your information):
+* SSH into your AWS server with the following command
     `ssh -i /path/to/private/key ubuntu@ElasticIP`
+    Note: replace */path/to/private/key* and *ElasticIP* with your information
   * If your connection was refused, you may have forgotten to put the username `ubuntu` in front of your Elastic IP address
 * You are now signed in to your AWS Educate system as the user `ubuntu`